menu icon

 Course Summary

 Mathematics is integral to so much in life.
-However, many people see themselves as lacking in mathematical ability and have little confidence in engaging with mathematics.
+However, many see themselves as lacking mathematical ability and have little confidence in engaging with mathematics.
 The challenges to the teaching and learning of mathematics are therefore many – but so are the ways to explore and tackle them!

 Tuition fees